The Residential Septic System Repair and Replacement Program is now accepting new applications!

 For more information please contact Heather Nielsen at 503-210-6000 or [email protected]

-Why a loan program?
+Why a septic repair program?

-Clackamas Soil and Water Conservation District, Clackamas County Septic and Onsite Wastewater Systems office, and Clackamas River Water Providers are partnering on this issue.
-The Conservation District coordinates the Loan program.
+Clackamas Soil and Water Conservation District (“Conservation District”) and the Clackamas County Septic and Onsite Wastewater Program (“County”) are partnering on this issue.
+The Conservation District provides interest-free loans to District residents using loan proceeds provided to the District from the Oregon Department of Environmental Quality (DEQ).

-- The Clackamas County Septic and Onsite Wastewater Systems office issues a repair permit.
-It’s not simply a plumbing or maintenance issue.
+- The problem must require a repair permit from Clackamas County.
+It is not simply a plumbing or maintenance issue.

 - The homeowner agrees to use one of the contractors on the Conservation District’s List of Pre-Qualified Septic System Contractors to perform the repairs.